Cost to Replace a Toilet

 £50

-What Replacing Your Toilet Entails
+What Does Replacing Your Toilet Entail?

-Although the replacement of a toilet is quite possible to accomplish alone, as soon as structural changes are necessary, such as moving the drain or reinforcing a brick wall for subsequent wall mounting, it is advisable to contact a professional for installation.
+Although the replacement of a toilet is quite possible to accomplish alone, as soon as structural changes are necessary (such as moving the drain or reinforcing a brick wall for subsequent wall mounting) it is advisable to contact a professional for installation.

 While getting your toilet fitted, you may find that you need to employ additional tradesmen to decorate, retile or re-grout your current tiles in the bathroom.